telerik/ajax-docs/controls/asyncupload/how-to/how-to-manipulate-the-uploaded-files.md

 If you need to perform additional actions on uploaded files before saving them (for example, if you are using [custom fields]({%slug upload/how-to/adding-information-to-uploaded-files%})), or if you want to manipulate them in memory without saving them, you can use the **RadAsyncUpload** server-side API.
 It will allow you to rename uploaded files or save them into a database, or other storage media.

->caution If you set the **TargetFolder** or **TargetPhysicalFolder** property and then use the server-side API to manipulate the uploaded files, you may end up with two copies of the uploaded files.
-Be aware that any valid files will already be saved to the target folder.
->

-**RadAsyncUpload** provides collection to access uploaded files:
+In the article below you can find the API that RadAsyncUpload provides for managing files, and examples of a few common scenarios.

-* **UploadedFiles** contains all valid uploaded files.
+**RadAsyncUpload** provides the **UploadedFiles**  collection that contains all valid uploaded files.

 **UploadedFiles** property is of type **Telerik.Web.UI.UploadedFileCollection**.
-Each file in the collection is an instance of the **UploadedFile** class.
-The following table lists the members of the **UploadedFile** class:
+Each file in the collection is an instance of the **UploadedFile** class. **Table 1** lists the members of the **UploadedFile** class.

->caption
+>caption Table 1: Server-side API of the uploaded files:
 | Property or Method | Type (Return Type) | Description |
 | ------ | ------ | ------ |
 | **Properties** |||